ibm-cloud-docs/vmwaresolutions/archiref/opsprocs/opsprocs-trouble.md

 | Initiate vSAN health test | If you suspect an issue with vSAN, you can initiate a health test to verify that the cluster components are working as expected.
 Running the VM creation test creates a VM on each host in the cluster and then deletes it.
 If these tasks are successful, then the cluster components are working as expected and the cluster is functional.
 Then, network performance test is used to detect and diagnose connectivity issues, and to ensure that the network bandwidth between the hosts is adequate.
 For more information, see [Proactive tests](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vsan-monitoring.doc/GUID-B88B5900-33A4-4821-9659-59861EF70FB8.html){: external}. |
 | Monitoring vSAN performance | For more information, see [Monitoring vSAN performance](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vsan-monitoring.doc/GUID-3D2D1382-9DDC-44D4-AF3B-ACA4F1DDBDCC.html){: external}.
 Performance charts are available for clusters, hosts, physical disks, VMs, and virtual disks. |
 | vSAN troubleshooting | For more information, see [Handling failures and troubleshooting vSAN](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vsan-monitoring.doc/GUID-0F3C4D3F-9B86-4879-9C60-D6A977523112.html){: external}. |
 {: caption="Table 1.
-Typical storage troubleshooting" caption-side="top"}
+Typical storage troubleshooting" caption-side="bottom"}
 {: #table3}
 {: tab-title="Storage"}
 {: tab-group="trbl-scenarios"}